markstringer-dti/markstringer-dti.github.io/dti.md

 If we're one of the bosses, it's our job to reward courage and provide cover for candour.
 An in turn, that requires courage our part as bosses, because *our* bosses might not like the truth either.

 I've spent most of my career as a project manager pointing out the pirate ships.
-I don't think I'm particlary brave.
+I don't think I'm particularly brave.
 I think I'm just more clear that *not* pointing out the pirate ships and not dealing with them will not work as a strategy.
 Once you've realised this - that keeping quiet when you see a problem is going to sink a project - it no longer becomes a real option.

 When you're looking at project management methodologies, it's worth looking for the ones that *do* publicise trouble.
 For me the one that does this most is scrum.
-Another methods that shows up where there are problems is Kaban, with its idea of visualising the work in progress, and where it is in the process.
-Scrum is good at throwing up problems like "We can't access the office" or "The database that we're suppose to interface doesn't exist."
+Another method that shows up where there are problems is Kanban, with its idea of visualising the work in progress, and where it is in the process.
+Scrum is good at throwing up problems like "We can't access the office" or "The database that we're suppose to interface with doesn't exist."
 Kanban is good at throwing up problems like "Half the work in the system is waiting for answers to questions from a senior stakeholder."or (more commonly) "Work is taking so long to get from started to finished because there is just too much work in the system."

 Oh dear.
 Well.
 There is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
 I'm keeping my word.
 But notice I'm not saying that I'll show you how delivering these projects is a walk in the park or a day at the beach.
 It might not be.